PhD Program of Study Process

 How to access the Program of Study Form

 The Program of Study Form is an online form available through My.CS portal.
 (The Fall 2018 form will be made available soon.
 Students may use the sample form for initial development of their Program of Study coursework.)
 Students can "Save" the form and return to complete the form over multiple sessions.
 Once all data is entered, students must click "Submit" at the bottom of the form, which closes the form.
 After the form is submitted, please print out a hard copy of the form.
-Students must have their committee members sign off on the form and return it to the Academic Office by December 15th.
+Students must have their committee members sign off on the paper form and return it to the Academic Office by December 15th.
 (First-year PhD students in the CS 591 PHD seminar may have an earlier deadline to submit the signed form.)

 A few things to remember when completing this online form.

 - When entering in a CS 598 and CS 591course, it is important that you start the course name off with the section number - RHC Special Topics or PHD Advanced Seminar.
 We need to know what section you plan to complete when entering in a 598 or 591.
 This also goes for any 498 courses as well.

 - Two courses can be entered for one required course.
 Students should use this if the committee says that either course would be acceptable.
 To do this, enter in the first course and click "Add".
 Then under "Action" next to the course that was just added, click on the "OR".
 This will allow you to add the other course.
 This means that you must complete one of these two courses in order to meet that required course requirement.

 - When entering in "Strategy", "General Comments", or any other comments in the text boxes, avoid using apostrophe.